shivamzxzx/tektome_ocr/README.md

 ### Demo Image1:
 ![Alt text](demo_images/4.png)
 ### Example image on how to use the token:
+You can provide the authentication token in the headers.
 ![Alt text](demo_images/5.png)

 ## File Upload Endpoint: